kohnfelder/kohnfelder.github.io/content/travel/2025/japan/X21TakaichiPM.md

 ![election](https://media.infosec.exchange/infosec.exchange/cache/media_attachments/files/115/411/014/063/640/654/original/5e9355cadac4fe62.webp "Takaichi officially elected prime minister")

+*(Note the glum expression of a bitter rival seated immediately behind her.)*

 Takaichi leads the Liberal Democratic Party (LDP) that has dominated post-war politics in Japan but recently fallen in popularity losing its majority in the Diet a few years ago and struggling ever since with